MarcJAndersen/TT07_PhUSE2015_InteractiveSummaryTables/README.md

 After the service is started change to directory containing the sample RDF files.
 In my setup this is h:/projects-s114h/GitHub/TT07_PhUSE2015/marc/interface2/.

+#### removing virtuoso service

+The service name is the one given in brackets in Services column Name.

+virtuoso-t +service create +instance "OpenLink_Virtuoso_XX" +configfile "c:\Program Files\OpenLink Software\VOS7\virtuoso-opensource\database\virtuoso.ini"

+virtuoso-t +service delete +instance "OpenLink_Virtuoso_XX" The removal of the Virtuoso_OpenLink_Virtuoso_XX service registration was successful

+virtuoso-t +service delete +instance "New Instance Name" The removal of the Virtuoso_New Instance Name service registration was successful

 # Acknowledments and thanks

 The following resouce provided knowledge and/or source code for creating the prototype: